AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## SdsUomQuantity

-Represents a single measurable quantity (i.e. Length)
+Represents a single measurable quantity (e.g. Length)

 The following table shows the required and optional SdsUomQuantity fields.